americanexpress/one-app/docs/recipes/Code-Splitting-Using-Holocron.md

 );
 ```

-> To view a root Holocron module with a childConfig, [check out the sample module "Frank Lloyd Root"][frank-lloyd-root]
+> To view a root Holocron module with a childRoutes config, [check out the sample module "Frank Lloyd Root"][frank-lloyd-root]

 **📘 More Information**